 PrEP (Pre-Exposure Prophylaxis)

-PrEP is a comprehensive HIV prevention strategy that involves the daily use of antiretroviral medications to reduce the risk of HIV infection in HIV-negative individuals.
-PrEP should be used in conjunction with other prevention methods to reduce the risk of sexually transmitted infection.
+PrEP is a comprehensive HIV prevention strategy that involves the daily oral use or bi-monthly injection of antiretroviral medications to reduce the risk of acquiring HIV.
+PrEP should be used along with other prevention methods to reduce the risk of other sexually transmitted infections and unwanted pregnancy.

 Visit our PrEP Locator to find a PrEP or nPEP provider in Florida.

 Ready, Set, PrEP is a nationwide program led by the U.S. Department of Health and Human Services (HHS).
 The Ready, Set, PrEP program provides PrEP medications at no cost to individuals who qualify.
 Check eligibility requirements and enroll in the program at getyourprep.com.
 Health care providers can also use this site to enroll a patient.